Skip to main content

 3. Monitor usage: Check the lastUsed field to identify unused keys that can be revoked.

-4. Rotate keys periodically: Create new keys and migrate applications before deleting old ones.
+4. Rotate keys periodically: Create new keys and migrate applications before revoking old ones.

 5. Handle errors gracefully: API keys can be revoked at any time.
 Implement proper error handling for 401 responses.